 - Physical illness – Running a temperature or battling a common cold also puts one off the mood for sex.
 Being in pain or feeling tired reduces the enthusiasm for sex.
 Thyroid problems are one of the most common physical illnesses known to dull sexual desire.

 - Depression – Libido or sex drive plummets with depression as a result of an imbalance in brain neurochemistry.
-Not only that, certain antidepressant drugs also reduce sexual drive.
+Not only that, but certain antidepressant drugs also reduce sexual drive.

-- Relationship issues – Lack of communication and individual differences might lead to a reduction in interest for sex, especially if pornography and watching XXX sites such as TubeV is involved.
+- Relationship issues – Lack of communication and individual differences might lead to a reduction in interest in sex.

 - Having an infant – Reduces sexual drive in women.
-This results from a lack of energy and time as well as hormonal changes and breastfeeding related body changes.
+This results from a lack of energy and time as well as hormonal changes and breastfeeding-related body changes.

 - Pain during intercourse – This is another reason for shying away from sex.